jedrivisser/amazon_ebook_specials/README.md

 Amazon e-book Specials checker

-This program checks for books by <authors> (using their amazon ID) which cost less than <maxprice> and filters out all books in <ignore>
-You can also overwrite the <maxprice> for a specific book by adding its name and value to the <overwrite> section
+This program checks for books by authors (using their amazon ID) which cost less than 'maxprice' and filters out all books in [IGNORE] You can also overwrite the 'maxprice; for a specific book by adding its name and value to the [OVERWRITE] section

 All this information is stored in ebook_specials.ini